 All students who have resided outside Ireland for a period of six months or more must furnish a Police Clearance Certificate from their country or countries of residence.
 This certificate should state that the student has had no convictions recorded against them while residing there.

 Non-EU applicants are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such applicants are non-native speakers of the English language they must satisfy the university of their competency in the English language.

 Fees and Costs

-Costs may include approximately €150 for SSPE sports clothing; and €400 for the Assistant Swim Teachers Course.
-Other optional opportunities during the degree may include coaching qualifications, workshops, and field trips, which may incur additional costs also.
+Additional costs may include approximately €150 for SSPE sports clothing and €400 for the Assistant Swim Teachers Course.
+Other optional opportunities during the degree may include coaching qualifications, workshops, and field trips, and these may incur additional costs also.

 How Do I Apply